 Look at your competitors’ listings, especially the titles.
 See if the listings that are outselling yours are using keywords you haven’t bothered with.
 It may well be that people are searching for things that you haven’t thought to mention.
 Just don't use synonyms, as not only do they not help, they're actually forbidden when creating eBay catalog listing titles.

-Some of the keyword phrases these sellers are using include brand names, details like "dark brown finish," and broad terms like "living room furniture."
+Some of the keyword phrases these sellers are using include brand names like "Girvin," descriptive terms like "dark brown," and broad terms like "living room" and "furniture."

 Likewise, you can see how they’ve handled the listing differently.
 Maybe your most successful competitors provide a lot more info and buyers need to know that much to make a decision.
 Or maybe they start with quick bullet points about the top benefits while you dive into the technical manual.